dyvenia/site-thescalableway/src/case_studies/2025-07-18-1-minute-deployments-in-30-days-rebuilding-a-legacy-data-platform-for-scale.md

 The results spoke for themselves.
 In just a few months, the client went from reactive operations to proactive development:

-- **Scalability:&#32;**The platform now supports the addition of new workflows and data sources with minimal engineering effort.
+- **Scalability:** The platform now supports the addition of new workflows and data sources with minimal engineering effort.
 - **Faster delivery cycles:** CI/CD automation significantly reduced time-to-deployment and the risk of manual errors.
 Prefect deployments were split to handle individual tables instead of entire data sources, allowing quick retries for failed tables without rerunning the whole pipeline.
 Deployments are fully automated and take about one minute to merge from a pull request.
 - **Reliability:** Environment separation ensured safe testing and consistent production behavior, reducing operational incidents.
 - **Security improvements:** All services run securely within a private cloud setup, with no exposure to the public internet.